 We will hang our food, just as we do in the Wilderness, as raccoon and other wildlife do inhabit the swamp.

-We will be on the water prior to 10am and off the water BEFORE dusk.
+We will be on the water prior to 9am and off the water BEFORE dusk.
+This time of year our daylight is limited, so depending on our Permits and Route, we may have earlier starting times than indicated here.
 Our permit requires us to be OFF the water before DUSK...we will be respecting this, therefore you also are expected to.
 But seriously, trust us...you wouldn't want to be out there during feeding time anyways... !

-Early Friday morning, we will pick up our boats and transport to Kingfisher Landing from Okefenokee Adventures.
-Please be respectful of the expected timeframes and plan accordingly.
+Early Wednesday morning, we will pick up and pack our boats at Suwannee Canal.
+Please be respectful of the expected time frames and plan accordingly.

 - Campground Tent site Fees for one night